aws-samples/api-gateway-usage-policy-based-api-protection/README.md

 2. Install the curl utility if necessary.
 3. Run the following command six times after replacing placeholders with the correct values.

-`curl -H "Authorization: Bearer <REPLACE WITH ID_TOKEN received in step 5 of Deploy Amazon Cognito Resources>" -X GET https://<REPLACE WITH REST API ID noted in step 3 of Deploy Amazon API Gateway resources>.execute-api.eu-west-1.amazonaws.com/dev/products.`
+`curl -H "Authorization: Bearer <REPLACE WITH ID_TOKEN received in step 7 of Deploy the example>" -X GET https://<REPLACE WITH REST API ID noted in step 10 of Deploy the example>.execute-api.eu-west-1.amazonaws.com/dev/products.`

 You receive the message {“message": "Limit Exceeded"} after you run the command for the sixth time.
 To repeat the tests, navigate to the API Gateway console.
 Change the quota limits in the usage plan and run the preceding command again.
 You can monitor HTTP/2 429 exceptions (Limit Exceeded) in API Gateway dashboard.